Made at our company in Germany with

 DeadCat for mic Logo: Custom furry windshields with your logo printed on

 Our company boasts the ability to personalize your DeadCat product with whatever logo or corporate identity you desire.
 We do this by creating an extra piece from SchulzFoam and placing it underneath the main device.
 Additionally, we offer two different heights for further customization options.

-The ultimate in DeadCats: the Schulze-Brakel DeadCat
+The ultimate in DeadCats: the Schulze-Brakel DeadCat for mic

 The Schulze-Brakel DeadCat Performance Windscreen has been refined to be usable in a variety of different wind and weather conditions, from mild to extreme.
 The optimized combination of vegan fur and SchulzFoam filters out unwanted noise while still maintaining a natural sound.
 It fits most microphones with diameters between 19 mm and 24 mm.

 Why Do Some Microphones Have Fur?

 If you're familiar with film sets or have seen pictures of the work being done, you may have asked yourself why the dead cat microphone is covered in fur.
 What is that “DeadCat” (an actual industry term) doing at the end of that boom pole?

 So what are DeadCats, and why do outdoor microphones have them?
 The part of a microphone that is furry is an optional windscreen, called a windjammer or simply a DeadCat.
 Dead cats are designed for use outdoors, providing better protection from both wind noise and plosive sounds while remaining acoustically transparent.

 DeadCats may not be the nicest thing to think about, but they get people's attention!
 Let's discuss these furry windscreens in more detail in this article.

 DeadCat for mic.
 What a term to use when referring to a fluffy windscreen.
 However, in the dead cat audio and film industries, it's commonly accepted terminology.
 So what is a DeadCat?